nycki93/cookbook/src/index.md

 if your machine is plugged directly into your home router with a patch cable, you already have network access, otherwise set up wireless with System Options -> Wireless LAN.

-to log in remotely, go to Interface Options -> SSH.
+to enable remote login, go to Interface Options -> SSH.

 select 'Finish'. you'll be prompted to reboot, but don't yet, we'll reboot later after installing some updates. in Debian Linux, we update packages using a tool called `apt`. `apt update` checks for updated packages, and `apt upgrade` installs them. run both these commands now, using the interactive version of `sudo`.
 ```